Recognise and reward volunteers to keep them involved in your club. Ensure their efforts do not go unnoticed.

 Download a complete list of AFL Merit Award winners from previous years.

 Contact State Managers for details on the process of selecting the AFL Merit Award winners.

 Reward your volunteers by presenting them with AFL branded volunteer recognition certificates.

-The online certificate system allows you to personalise and preview the certificates prior to placing your order.
+The online certificate system allows you to personalise and download certificates for free.

 Volunteers’ motivation for continuing their involvement depends on their feeling of value and accomplishment.
 However, remember that some volunteers seek opportunities for public recognition and praise but others may feel uncomfortable under such circumstances.

 Personally recognise their efforts, rather than just treating everyone in the same manner.
 It will mean more to the volunteer.